 In addition to direct assessment measures, the student outcomes (1) - (5) are indirectly assessed through a senior exit survey each year.
-A total of three BSEET graduating seniors completed the AY 2020-2021 survey (N=3).
-The following questions were posed to the BSEET graduating class for each of the five student learn outcomes as part of the Senior Exit Survey:
+A total of one BSEET graduating senior completed the AY 2022-2023 survey (N=1).
+Due to the extremely small sample size, the resulting data was considered to not have statistical significance, and therefore is not included in this report.